“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 But for a small business, this shows up somewhat differently from the norm.

 First of all, the information is more likely to be inadequate or insufficient than incorrect.
-Whenever this is the case, it is inevitable that bad assumptions will be made.
+Whenever this is the case, it is inevitable that you will make bad assumptions.

 As information goes, at a minimum, you have to understand the decisions you need to be making, the information you need to make these decisions and the form that information should take.